AE-BASOL/pong-portfolio/README.md

 ## What's new in this iteration

-- Removed the max-width shell so the layout now breathes edge-to-edge, keeping the fixed header hovering freely above a brighter white page with a slow ambient gradient animation.
+- Pulled back every frame and border so the paddle, ball, and floating navigation boxes appear to hover freely over the white ambient background while the fixed header remains untouched.
-- Wrapped the canvas and paddle in a softer glow, refined the liquid-glass styling, and added generous spacing plus subtle hover glints to the navigation buttons (now drifting independently and occasionally "dodging" the ball).
+- Kept the liquid-glass treatment on the navigation buttons, widened their breathing room, and left the ambient gradient animation in place without surrounding containers.
-- Tuned gameplay with a faster initial launch speed, randomized floaty nav boxes that flash before redirecting, and retained the inverted playfield with the paddle shielding the canvas top.
+- Preserved the faster, inverted playfield with pulsing redirects and floating/dodging targets while simplifying the canvas render down to only the paddle and ball.

 ## 1) Stack summary